Skip to content

 • whether the agent has any working passive checks

-In this video, I demonstrate how to set up and problem solve the pre-existing administration scripts ping, and detect operating system.
+In this video, I demonstrate how to set up and problem solve the pre-existing global scripts ping, and detect operating system.

-When calling the ping administration script for a host behind a Zabbix Proxy, the Zabbix Proxy configuration will also need to be updated to allow remote commands.
-This is because the ping will be executed from the Zabbix proxy server.
+When calling the ping global script for a host behind a Zabbix Proxy, the Zabbix Proxy configuration will also need to be updated with EnableGlobalScripts=1 to allow remote commands.
+This is because the ping will be executed from the Zabbix proxy itself.
 You should also restart the Zabbix proxy after any configuration change.

 Add the line,